 If your work or outdoor activities require a bit more warmth than a basic rain jacket can provide, Columbia’s Switchback jacket could be a viable option.
-The shell is made of Columbia’s own lightweight, breathable Hydroplus fabric, and the lining is 100% polyester sherpa.
+The rain shell is made of Columbia’s own lightweight, breathable Hydroplus fabric for an effective waterproof membrane, and the lining is 100% polyester sherpa.

 The Shoreline has two front zippered pockets, a left chest pocket with a hook-and-loop (or Velcro) closure, and adjustable sleeve cuffs.
 The front zipper zips in both directions, so you can get a little air when needed.
 The zipper’s interior and exterior flaps provide extra enforcement to keep rain from soaking through.
 The hood adjusts in size and seals against the rain.
 Taped seams throughout the entire jacket help ensure you’ll stay dry.

 The Precip Jacket from Marmot offers the kind of waterproofing and features you’d expect from a performance jacket.
-Marmot’s NanoPro fabric is both waterproof and breathable.
+Marmot’s NanoPro nylon fabric is both waterproof and breathable.
 The completely sealed and taped seams keep water out without trapping body heat.
-For a little extra ventilation, open the built-in pit zips.
+For a little extra ventilation, open the built-in pit zips to dump heat.